Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Related Works

-\textbf{Multi-modal Large Language Models} (MLLMs) incorporate other modalities (especially visions) into LLMs by leveraging the emergent ability of LLMs~\cite{gpt4}.
-Early efforts~\cite{chen2022visualgpt, tsimpoukelli2021multimodal} primarily focus on data-efficient fine-tuning, while recent advancements~\cite{driess2023palm, kosmos} build end-to-end trainable frameworks on web-scale multi-modal corpora.
-Various approaches choose to train different modules, \textit{e.g.}, the vision-to-text alignment modules~\cite{li2023blip, minigpt4}, the medium-gated layers~\cite{alayrac2022flamingo}, and the core LLMs~\cite{llava, ye2023mplug}.
-Recent studies emphasize integrating the intermediate features~\cite{zhang2023llama, gong2023multimodal, li2023otter}, improving in-context learning~\cite{zhao2023mmicl}, and establishing comprehensive multi-modal benchmarks~\cite{lamm}, \textit{etc}.
-Recently, GPT-4V~\cite{gpt4v} has showcased remarkable capabilities in general visual understanding.
-However, we demonstrate in \cref{subsec:compare_mllm} that general MLLMs are not good at IQA tasks.
+\textbf{MLLMs} incorporate the vision modality into large language models~\cite{vicuna, gpt4, llama}, aiming to leverage their emergent ability to achieve general vision ability.
+These MLLMs~\cite{flamingo, instructblip, llava, gpt4v, mplug-owl, lamm, zhang2023internlm, li2023blip, zhang2023llama, minigpt4} have demonstrated a general visual ability and can tackle various multi-modality tasks, including image captioning~\cite{nocaps, cococap, flickr}, visual question answering~\cite{vqav2, mmbench, scienceqa}, document understanding~\cite{chartqa, docvqa, textvqa}, \etc Although proficient in these high-level perception tasks, we demonstrate in \cref{subsec:compare_mllm} that general MLLMs are still not good at IQA tasks.

-\textbf{MLLMs for IQA}.
-Q-Bench~\cite{wu2023q} introduces a comprehensive validation dataset to assess existing MLLMs in low-level perception and understanding tasks.
-Our work distinguishes itself from Q-Bench in two key aspects.
-First, in the task definition, our focus lies on quality comparison regarding distortions and texture damages across multiple images, whereas Q-Bench primarily centers on low-level descriptions within individual images.
-Second, Q-Bench evaluates existing general MLLMs with a newly constructed validation set, whereas we develop a specific MLLM for IQA that substantially outperforms existing general MLLMs.
+\textbf{MLLM-based IQA methods} aim to achieve better alignment with human perception leveraging languages~\cite{iqasurvey}.
+Q-Bench~\cite{qbench, qbench_plus} constructs a benchmark to assess existing MLLMs in low-level perception tasks.
+Q-Instruct~\cite{qinstruct} and Co-Instruct~\cite{co_instruct} further promote the low-level perception ability of MLLMs by introducing large-scale datasets.
+Q-Align~\cite{qalign} utilizes the text-guided instruction tuning for more accurate quality score regression.
+Our work distinguishes itself from existing works.
+Our focus lies on quality comparison regarding distortions and texture damages across multiple images, whereas existing works primarily center on low-level perception and score regression within individual images.